Safest Countries in the World 2026 – HelloSafe Safety Index

 Notable changes between 2025 and 2026

-Compare the best travel insurance plans in 2 clicks.
+Compare the best travel insurance in 2 clicks.

 Global ranking: Top 50 safest countries